 As the community organizer, you should divide the goals into 2 categories:

-- Internal goals: these are focussed on your community or organization and involves aspects such as how to increase your community base and how to reach out to more people.
+- Internal goals: These are focussed on your community or organization and involve aspects such as how to increase your community base and how to reach out to more people.

-- External goals: these are focused on the change that you’re looking to bring; the bills you want passed, or the rules you want changed.
+- External goals focus on the change you’re looking to bring, the bills you want to be passed, or the rules you want to change.

-Remember: By doing this, you’ve now kept the group centred on exactly what it hopes to achieve.
+Remember: You’ve now kept the group centered on exactly what it hopes to achieve by doing this.

-Remember: Use a combination of methods which will help you achieve your aims.
+Remember: Use a combination of methods that will help you achieve your aims.
 There isn’t a one-size-fits-all approach.